From Wastewater Treatment Plants to Resource Plants

 In this context, nutrients such as phosphorus and nitrogen are key.
 Without them, global agricultural output would be cut in half.
 Wastewater from households and industries contain massive amounts of both phosphorus and nitrogen, but today, this is a problem rather than an asset.
 Wastewater treatment plants put great effort into discarding sludge even though this sludge is rich in phosphorus, and nitrogen is released from the plants as nitrous oxide (N20) which has a huge climate effect.

 With a different approach, the opportunities are enormous.
 Phosphorus, listed by the EU as a critical raw material, can be recovered from the sludge and brought back into the loop, securing an endless supply.
-Nitrogen can be captured from wastewater streams and used to produce fertilizer, replacing today’s greenhouse gas-heavy production.
+Nitrogen can be captured from wastewater streams and used to produce fertiliser, replacing today’s greenhouse gas-heavy production.

 This way, the wastewater treatment plants of today will be the resource plants of tomorrow.